DSC04193 TH

 Trekking the Tour du Mont Blanc backwards

 But why this way round?
-Trekkers have always gone both ways, but the clockwise route seems to be neglected nowadays.
+Trekkers have always gone both ways, but the clockwise route seems to be often neglected.

 Is this justified?
 Should you swim against the tide?
 Is it better, worse or just different?
 What about the views, the accommodation?
 Why can’t we be different?

-The route is written into the consciousness of the trekkers throughout the world – over the col to Les Contamines, the big climb to Croix de la Bonhomme, Chapieux to Les Mottets then over the Col de la Seigne into Italy, the three days walk under the hugely impressive south faces of Monte Bianco and the Grandes Jorasses, the Grand Col Ferret into Switzerland And delightful Champex, the choice of the Bovine or Fenêtre, the Col de la Balme and the Grand Balcon Nord before the long drop to Les Houches and a satisfying beer and celebratory meal.
+The route is written into the consciousness of the trekkers throughout the world – over the first col to Les Contamines, the big climb to the Col de la Croix du Bonhomme, Chapieux to Les Mottets then over the Col de la Seigne into Italy.
+Then three days walk under the hugely impressive south faces of Monte Bianco and the Grandes Jorasses, the Grand Col Ferret into Switzerland and delightful Champex, the choice of the Bovine or Fenêtre cols, the Col de la Balme and the Grand Balcon Nord before the long drop to Les Houches and a satisfying beer and celebratory meal.

 • Don’t start at Les Houches.
 Champex is a good point, Argentière at the other end of the Chamonix valley from Les Houches is another.

-• Book accommodation in advance through the autourdemontblanc website.
+• Book accommodation well in advance through the autourdumontblanc website.
 Most places are listed.
-Do the rest by phone or email.
+Book other (usually private) accommodation by phone or email.

-• If you are a single walker or perhaps a couple there is a chance of booking day by day, but it is still best to plan ahead
+• If you are a single walker or perhaps a couple there is a chance of booking day by day in the shoulder seasons, but it is still best to plan well ahead.

 • The Tour du Mont Blanc trail is open mid-June through past mid-September.
 Mid-July and August are the busiest periods.
 September tends to be a bit quieter, and the weather may be more settled.